hxf1228/homepage/content/authors/huangxf/_index.md

 - Structural and Multidisciplinary Optimization
 - Journal of Manufacturing Processes
 - ASCE-ASME Risk and Uncertainty in Engineering Systems, Part B Mechanical Engineering
+- International Conference on Optoelectronic Information and Computer Engineering (OICE), 2023